 Students have to pass two exams:

-- a) Theoretical-practical tests (PEF, 70%) widely covering the different subject contents.
-Mark will be NO PRESENTED if this test is not done. - b) Laboratory test (PL, 30%) to evaluate the student work during the compulsory lab sessions.
+b) Laboratory test (PRL, 30%) to evaluate the student work during the compulsory lab sessions.

 In the ordinary call-final evaluation, the relationship between the competences, learning outcomes, criteria and evaluation instruments is as follows.